-Additionally, based on the depth of the limiting layer encountered at approximately 6 to 7 feet below the existing ground surface, the maximum depth of the OWTS components may be limited to 2 feet below the existing ground surface.
+Additionally, based on the depth of the limiting layer encountered at approximately 6 to 7 feet below the existing ground surface, the maximum depth of the OWTS components may be limited to 2 feet below the existing ground surface or mounded systems may be required.
 The Wastewater Study is included in Appendix C.